goblimey/ntripcaster/README.md

-# ntripcaster
+# BKG's Open Source NTRIP Caster running under Docker

-Docker file for the BKG NTRIP caster
+This repository contains the BKG NTRIP caster set up to run under docker.

+Docker provides a ready-made predictable environment in which you can build and run software.
+The steps to buid and run a docker application are the same regardless of your operating system.

-This repository contains a Docker file and instructions to build and run the BKG NTRIP caster.
+This document explains how to create a server that can run the caster, how to build and run the caster and how to manage it.
-The caster itself is available from another github repository.
+It also explains what an NTRIP caster is.

 As explained below,
 you don't necessarily need your own NTRIP caster.